 Remember, not all pages have to be indexed - only the ones you want to rank in search results.

-Whilst auditing for indexing issues, an SEO professional will identify any obvious problems with how the site is indexed and presented in Google’s results.
+Whilst auditing for indexing issues, an SEO professional will identify any obvious problems with how the site and web pages are indexed and presented in Google’s results.
 They will look for:

 A crawler (e.g., Googlebot) scours the web by ‘crawling’ from page to page, often via internal and external links.
 It’s crucial that search engines can effectively crawl key pages and all resources on a website to provide the clearest picture of what the site offers.